mediafly/extensions-documentation/extensions.md

 *Availability:* iOS, Android

 ### Filter
 We often find that developers need to identify folders and items that match a specific set of metadata.
 Often they want to use custom metadata fields as a way to drive hierarchy and categorization, and not rely on the actual hierarchy for that purpose.
-It makes sense in some use cases, because the people who will be managing content are often different from how the Interactive should be rendered.
+It makes sense in some use cases, because the people who will be managing content are often different from how the Extension should be rendered.

 To support this, use Filter.
 Filter accepts up to three key=value pairs as JSON parameters, and returns a constrained list of folders and items that match ALL of the key=value pairs provided.
 The return value is a JSON Array of JSON Objects that match the various folders and items with the specified filter conditions, or an empty JSON Array if none match.